shlokamohanty/i-write-sometimes/_posts/2026-07-11-thesis-story.md

 Aliyah knows his mom.
 Aliyah knows his favorite cake.
 I’m watching Oli cut his birthday cake, and Aliyah is dressed so much better than I am.
 They both are holding the knife together and cutting the cake.
 I planned his surprise.

 Rysa is opening up about losing her uncle from Minneapolis.
 She said it was sudden death.
 She says, I understand loss better than others.
 She's talking about her girlfriend.
 Her girlfriend once left home and stayed at her place.
 We are kids.
-This is the first time she brings up seeing birds with her dad.
+This is the first time she brings up seeing birds with her mom.

 Tara can’t even remember a four-digit code, nor a phone number.